stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-layout-pages/02-creating-layout-pages-from-templates.markdown

-# Creating Pages from Templates [](id=creating-pages-from-templates)
+# Creating Widget Pages from Templates [](id=creating-pages-from-templates)

-Page templates page template provides a pre-configured page to reuse.
+Page templates provides a pre-configured page to reuse.
 Page Templates can take a couple different forms in @product-ver@.
-There are Layout Page templates, which consist of a portlet layout and configuration and Content Page templates, which are constructed from Fragments.
+There are Layout Page templates, which consist of a portlet layout and configuration and Content

-Content Page Templates are created inside of a site and organized with Collections.
+Page templates, which are constructed from Fragments.
+You can read about Content Page Templates in this tutorial.

 Layout Page Templates are created at the Global level in the Control Panel.
 Three sample layout page templates are bundled with Liferay:

 - **Search:** contains a search bar and configuration to display various facets.